tldr-pages/tldr/pages/common/sed.md

 `{{command}} | sed -n '{{1p}}'`

-- Replace all `apple` occurences with `mango` in all input lines and save modifications to a specific file:
+- Replace all `apple` occurrences with `mango` in all input lines and save modifications to a specific file:

 `sed -i '{{s/apple/mango/g}}' {{path/to/file}}`